refase/rdeebee/README.md

 Follow this [blog series](https://towardsdev.com/a-data-system-from-scratch-in-rust-part-1-an-idea-3911059883ec) for more details on this project.

+Lookup my detailed [article](https://bhattacharya-ratnadeep.medium.com/storing-distributed-data-879f530a1ad6) on possibly a new way of sharding and replicating.

 This system is inspired by Martin Kleppman's arguments that Event Sourcing system and Databases are rather two sides of the same coin.
 It's an area that fascinates me and I wanted to work on the internals of a system like this as far as possible.
 This desire gave birth to `rdeebee`.

 The overall idea behind this project is to implement a distributed event database that also provides `change data capture`.
 Something that would combine the command and query (CQRS designs) side databases/message buses a bit.